Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/Project-Document-Management/Readme.md

 - [x] Display the thumbnail version of the images in a list (_preview.png)
 - [x] When a thumbnail is tapped, present a detail view controller which will display all the images for that particular collection.

+Stretch Challenge:

+- [x] Display download and/or unzipping progress

 ## Using the Zip Libary